phondanai/ckanext-openid/README.md

 # CKAN openid extension

-This extension adds suuport of OpenID authentification to your ckan platform (link: http://openid.net/what-is-openid/).
+This extension adds support of OpenID authentification to your CKAN platform (link: http://openid.net/what-is-openid/).

 ## Prerequisites